 - Suitable for any age group.

-- Built-in battery or uses external power supply.
+- Built-in battery or uses an external power supply.

 - Keys are sometimes unresponsive when pressed consecutively.